Radiant One

-Radiant One is an illusory, story-driven adventure video game with mystical elements developed by Fntastic, best known for the game The Wild Eight.
+Radiant One is an adventure video game developed by Fntastic.
 Radiant One was announced on July 6, 2018.

 Plot

 Trying to escape from his boring life and social media, one day Daniel found a mysterious book about lucid dreams.
 Very quickly he was able to do incredible things, create amazing worlds and fly during sleep until one day his dreams fell under the power of something inexplicable, something terrible conceived by the Universe itself...
 Help Daniel survive, pass the test and get enlightenment.

 Reception

+The iOS version of Radiant One received generally favorable reviews from critics, according to the review aggregation website Metacritic.
 Radiant One has been met with praise for its rendering of the environment and the narrative of the game.